music-encoding/guidelines/_guidelines-v3/02-header/03-headerWorkDescription/06-headerWorkLanguage.md

 Here is an example of the use of this element:

-{% include plainExample.html example="examples/header/header-sample054.xml" valid="false" version=page.version %}
+{% include mei example="header/header-sample054.xml" valid="false" %}